Filter Options

 What facilities can I expect in the campsites?

-“Namibian campsites are usually equipped with ablution blocks (mostly communal, but in some cases private) and food-preparation areas.
+“Namibian campsites are usually equipped with ablution blocks (toilets and showers that are mostly communal, but in some cases private) and food-preparation areas.
 You can usually choose a campsite with or without electricity supply.
-There is often a small shop selling basics, as well as popular items, such as braai packs (a selection of meat to barbeque) and charcoal.
+There is often a small shop selling basics, as well as popular items such as braai packs (a selection of meat to barbeque) and charcoal.
 Some campsites in park rest camps or on hotel grounds might also offer hotel facilities, such as a restaurant or swimming pool, to campers.
 Most campgrounds are fenced and child-friendly.
 Take note though that wilderness and some community campsites have very limited or no facilities at all.
 These aren’t usually used on standard tours.
 Namibia is a great country for a camping safari.
 Due to the dry climate, conditions are usually ideal.
 There are many campsites spread around the country, especially in all parks and reserves and near established tourist attractions.”

 2